h5bp/Front-end-Developer-Interview-Questions/README.md

 	* Dromaeo (http://dromaeo.com/)
 	* etc.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
+* What is FOUC?
+How do you avoid FOUC?

 ## HTML-Specific Questions: